Avogadro/two.avogadro.cc/source/docs/tools/navigation-tool.md

 Keyboard shortcut: <kbd>Ctrl</kbd>+<kbd>1</kbd>

-The Navigation Tool is used to rotate, pan, and zoom the view of a molecule within the view frame.
+The Navigation Tool is used to rotate, pan, and zoom the view of a molecule within the view pane.

 Only the perspective of the view is changed, and the positions in space of all atoms are preserved.
 To move atoms, fragments, or molecules within 3D space, use the [Manipulation Tool](tools-manipulation-tool) instead.